craftyjs/craftyjs.github.com/source/getting-started/index.md

   .color('green');
 ```

+Notice how we added a new component called "Floor" to this entity.
+You won't find this component in the api docs, and it doesn't add any new methods.
+It's a name we just made up, and it serves to tag this entity.

+The Gravity component should only be added to entities which should be falling, so we do not need to add it to our new entity.

-Then we added the red box and can then add the Gravity component to that entity.
+Now we'll add the Gravity component to our previous red box:

 ``` js
 Crafty.e('2D, Canvas, Color, Fourway, Gravity')